ChrisP223/MPU-Gyroscope/README.md

 The filter cleans this up, though it can be slightly slow to react to very quick movements.

 ### Gyroscope Drift
-The gyroscope measures how fast the sensor is rotating, and the code adds those up over time to get an angle.
-Small measurement errors add up too, so the angle slowly creeps away from reality.
+The gyroscope measures angular velocity, which is integrated over time to estimate orientation.
+Small measurement errors accumulate, causing the estimated angle to drift away from the true value.

-**Yaw** (left/right rotation) is the worst affected because there is nothing to correct it — unlike roll and pitch, which are kept honest by the direction of gravity.
+**Yaw** (left/right rotation) is the worst affected because there is nothing to correct it. unlike roll and pitch, which are more accurate.
 ### Rate
 Loop runs at 50ms.
 Slow  movements are captured well.Very fast rotations may be depicted worse.